oracle/cloud-native-devops-workshop/db-devops/CloudNative300.md

 ### **STEP 6**: Test the New Cloud Microservice Applications

-- While still in the **Deploy** screen, right click on the application name **AlphaofficeMySQLREST**, and choose **Copy link address** in the dropdown.
+- While still in the **Deployments** screen, right click on the application name **AlphaofficeMySQLREST**, and choose **Copy link address** in the dropdown.
 This is the URL for the MySQLREST application in the Application Container Cloud Service.

     ![](images/lab300/300_06_01_getappurl.png)

 - Paste this URL into the address bar of any browser (such as on your personal workstation), and then press **Enter** to navigate to the MySQLREST application in the Oracle Application Container Cloud Service.
-Note that there is no data displayed (only the JSON structure), because the code must be edited to access and return the MySQL data.
+Note that there is no data displayed (only the JSON structure) because the code must be edited to access and return the MySQL data.

     ![](images/lab300/300_06_02_testcloudmysqlapp.png)